uche789/understanding-web-development/frontend.md

 Tree-shaking removes unused code from your bundle.
 Most modern bundlers (e.g., Vite, Rollup, Webpack) have tree-shaking configuration.
 Tree-shaking can also be achived by using ES modules (import/export) instead of CommonJS (require) for better tree-shaking compatibility and avoid using wildcard imports (e.g., import * as library), as they may include unnecessary modules.

 Code splitting splits codes into smaller chunks that can be loaded on demand.
 This can be acheived using [dynamic imports](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) for lazy loading and configuration in bundlers such as Vite's `build.rollupOptions.output.manualChunks` and Webpacks `SplitChunksPlugin`.

+## Web vitals

+Web vitals are metrics introduced by Google to check the performance of your website.
+There a four core web vitals:

+* **Largest Contentful Paint (LCP):** measures the time when the main content of a page is loaded.
+Good threshold is 2.5s or less.
+* **Interaction to Next Paint (INP):** measures responsiveness and visual update performances based on user interaction,.
+Good threshold is 200ms or less.
+* **First Contentful Paint (FCP):** measures the time when a page is first rendered to the DOM.
+Good threshold is 1.8 seconds or less.
+* **Cumilative Shift (CLS):** measures visual stability.
+Good threshold is 1.0 or less.

 ## What is lazy-loading?